 Abraham Baldwin Agricultural College’s goal is to contribute to a better-educated Georgia.
 To that end, it engages in a comprehensive planning and assessment process, enabling it to build upon its many strengths.
 The College’s faculty, staff, and administration are committed to excellence in preparing students to be informed and productive citizens.

-Abraham Baldwin Agricultural College (ABAC) is a State College in the University System of Georgia with a Fall Semester 2011 enrollment of 3,248 students.
-Over 1,200 students live on the Tifton campus in either ABAC Lakeside or ABAC Place.
+Abraham Baldwin Agricultural College (ABAC) is a State College in the University System of Georgia with an enrollment of 3,458 students from 155 of 159 Georgia counties, 24 countries, and 19 states.
+More than 1,300 students live on the Tifton campus in ABAC Lakeside and ABAC Place.

 The School of Agriculture and Natural Resources is the largest of the six schools of study on campus.
 Nursing is the most popular associate degree with almost 600 students seeking to attain Registered Nurse (R.N.) status after completing their degree requirements.